 Are you wanting to travel more?
-This post is based on my personal experience of travelling and using the suggestions below it has helped me visit 35 countries so far.
+This post is based on my personal experience of travelling and using the suggestions below it has helped me visit 38 countries so far.
 In this post I will give you some of my insider tips that should help you do the same.
-Of course if you have any other ideas on how to travel more often, then please leave a comment, your suggestions are always welcome!
+So interested to learn more?
+Here are top tips on how to travel and see more of the world.

 Airlines, bus companies and even some train companies will often have deals.
 Such as FlixBus (who operate in Europe) often send emails out advertising deals and sometimes tickets for only €5.
 These are for select routes and an example of a bargain I scored, was to visit Berlin from Vienna for only €9.99 each way.

 By booking early you may get much cheaper tickets, which allow you to visit places you may otherwise not consider.
 For example in Austria, I have visited Innsbruck, Salzburg and Hallstatt because I booked in advance and managed to get tickets that were within my budget.
 If I booked a ticket on the day or prebooked the next day from Vienna to Innsbruck, then the price is normally between €50-€70+.
 Whilst booking around 4 weeks in the advance there are often lots of tickets for this route for only €24, therefore much cheaper.
 Sometimes with Airlines, it will be the same and there’ll be cheaper seats if you book early.

 By going on a trip where you visit more than one destination, you will travel and see more.
 I often travel like this, where I start in one location and then leave from another.
 Such as my Asia trip involved me starting in Thailand, visiting four other countries and then I left from Hong Kong.
 Because all the places I went to were close to each other with good connections, it made doing this sort of trip easy.

 These kind of trips are best for visiting connecting countries, or places which are a short haul flight.
 You can of course also go on multi-destination trip within the same country where you visit several places.